 ever get ridiculed for riding Friesians, not having the proper gear

-it was completely unsupervised, unstructured, and could have been very dangerous.
+unsupervised, unstructured, and could have been very dangerous.
+We

-We clearly were naturals but never realized it was a special skill.
+clearly were naturals but never realized it was a special skill.
+In

 Fast

-Friesians in the U.S. Anneke accidentally came across the Hekstra's
+barely any Friesians in the U.S. Anneke accidentally came across the

-in Michigan, who referred to Fryslan Farm outside Chicago and the
+Hekstra's in Michigan, who referred to Fryslan Farm outside Chicago

 Our mare

-Farm!
-The rest of our substantial Friesian resume from 1995 through
+The rest of our substantial Friesian resume from 1995 through now

 Return to top of the page.